renatoniola/books/README.md

-# Personal project to learn Laravel and its ( still in the making )
+# Goodreads clone to learn Laravel and its ( still in the making )
    - Filament (Admin panel)
    - Livewire
    - Mysql